Sarah Elfreth: Israel

 Elfreth supports a two-state solution to the Israeli–Palestinian conflict and strengthening Israel–United States relations.
 She opposes conditioning U.S. aid to Israel, saying that she believed that "all nations have a responsibility in supporting humanitarian aid to the region as the only way to begin the very long road towards a peaceful two-state solution".
 During her 2024 congressional campaign, she supported a permanent ceasefire in the Gaza war conditioned on the return of Hamas-held hostages and the provision of additional humanitarian aid, but criticized "unbalanced and nuanced" state and local resolutions calling for a ceasefire.
 She also expressed concerns with some of Israel Prime Minister Benjamin Netanyahu's public statements during the war, but said that conversations on Israel's leadership and governance should be handled in private between it and the United States.

 Elfreth traveled to Israel for the first time in July 2023, visiting locations including an Iron Dome battery, the West Bank, religious sites, and a Hezbollah tunnel on the Lebanese border.
 She met with a Palestinian National Authority official during her visit, after which she expressed concerns with "some verbiage" used by the official and an evasive answer about the authority's failure to hold elections in the region.
 Elfreth was supposed to attend an AIPAC-sponsored trip to Israel during the Congressional summer recess of 2025, but withdrew to spend time with her family.

-During her 2024 congressional campaign, Elfreth supported an amendment introduced by U.S. senator Chris Van Hollen that would condition U.S. foreign aid on a country's compliance with international law, though a spokesperson clarified her belief "that Israel is acting in accordance with these laws" and later reiterated that she would only support requiring countries to comply with existing conditions as opposed to establishing new conditions.
+During her 2024 congressional campaign, Elfreth supported an amendment introduced by U.S. senator Chris Van Hollen that would condition U.S. foreign aid on a country's compliance with international law, though a spokesperson clarified her belief "that Israel is acting in accordance with these laws", and later reiterated that she would only support requiring countries to comply with existing conditions as opposed to establishing new conditions.
 In July 2025, she issued a statement calling on Israel to "take immediate action to address the need to protect civilian lives and allow the sustained and unimpeded access to aid and food" amid increasing warnings about the famine in Gaza.
 In January 2025, Elfreth voted against a bill to place sanctions on the International Criminal Court (ICC) for issuing arrest warrants against Netanyahu and former Israeli Defense Minister Yoav Gallant.
 Following the vote, she signed onto a letter to the president of the ICC calling on the court to rescind its arrest warrants against Israeli leaders.
+In July 2026, Elfreth was one of 10 Democrats to vote "present" on an amendment to end U.S. aid to Israel.

+Russia

+In September 2026, Elfreth was one of three members of the Maryland's congressional delegation to vote for the Sanctioning Russia Act.